Spinal Compression Fracture Treatment

-- Loss of height is a possible result.
+- Loss of height can be a result.

-We’ll talk about your treatment alternatives based on the findings of your imaging test and clinic consultation.
-The most frequent treatment for spinal compression fractures is Kyphoplasty.
+We will talk about your treatment alternatives based on the findings of your imaging test and clinic consultation.
+The most frequent treatment for a spinal compression fracture is a kyphoplasty.

-What is Kyphoplasty, and how does it work?
+What is a Kyphoplasty and how does it work?

 A kyphoplasty is a minimally invasive procedure that uses medical grade “bone cement” to prevent the spinal compression fracture from worsening and to relieve back discomfort.
 A needle is inserted into the skin using X-ray guidance and pushed through the vertebra.
 A balloon is then inserted and inflated through the needle to restore missing height of the bone.
 To stabilize the fracture, cement is injected into the space created by the balloon.
 At MIVA, moderate sedation is used during a kyphoplasty.
 Recovery time is minimal.